 The COVID-19 global pandemic caused global economic challenges that accelerated the need for businesses to invest in touchless payment processing.
 The subsequent supply chain disruption and significant price hikes pushed executives to make high-stake decisions to keep their companies afloat as they struggled to get paid.

 Those decisions include a financial restructuring focused on improving cash flow that requires optimizing accounts receivable functions.
-C-suite executives are also calling for better financial visibility so that chief financial officers (CFOs) can increase analysis and work on new long-term strategies instead of managing daily transactions and paperwork.
+C-suite executives also call for better financial visibility so that chief financial officers (CFOs) can increase analysis and work on new long-term strategies instead of managing daily transactions and paperwork.

 According to a study by Fundbox, as much as $3 trillion is tied up in accounts receivable departments on any given day, which causes a negative domino effect throughout the industry.
 The study also found that 68% of companies receiving late payments experienced cash flow problems, and a quarter of those companies were likely to become late payers themselves.

-Furthermore, with more and more employees wanting to continue working from home, at least part of the time, upgrading to an automated payment system makes fiscal as well as practical sense.
+Furthermore, with more and more employees wanting to continue working from home, at least part of the time, upgrading to an automated payment system makes fiscal and practical sense.

 The difference between digitization and automation

-Although the terms digitization and automation are often used interchangeably, they’re actually quite different.
+Although digitization and automation are often used interchangeably, they're different.

 Digitization refers to converting information from a hard copy to a digital format.
 Many accounting departments do a fair amount of manual digitization, especially between spreadsheets and unintegrated systems, to ensure that financial information exists in the areas needed.
-For example, consider accountants who manually log time-sheet information from one digital tool into their ERP; or the AR professional who compares digital statements from their corporate bank account and credit card payments.
+For example, consider accountants who manually log time-sheet information from one digital tool into their ERP; or AR professionals who compare digital statements from their corporate bank account and credit card payments.